-South Korea's exports increased for the fourth consecutive month in September, despite the current impasse in tariff talks with the United States.
+South Korea's exports increased 12-point-seven percent from a year earlier to reach an all-time high of 65-point-95 billion U.S. dollars last month, despite the current impasse in tariff talks with the United States.

-Shipments of semiconductors, the country’s top export, jumped 22 percent year-on-year to hit a record 16-point-six billion dollars in September.
+According to the Ministry of Trade, Industry and Energy on Wednesday, shipments of semiconductors, the country’s top export item, jumped 22 percent on-year to hit a record 16-point-six billion dollars in September.

 Automobile exports also rose 16-point-eight percent on-year to six-point-four billion dollars last month, the highest for September.

-Exports to the U.S. declined one-point-four percent year-over-year in September due to the nation’s new tariffs, and shipments to China turned around to post an increase of zero-point-five percent.
+Shipments to China turned around to post an increase of zero-point-five percent.

 Imports rose eight-point-two percent on-year to 56-point-four billion dollars, resulting in a trade surplus of nine-point-56 billion dollars.